England | Scotland | Wales | Northern Ireland | Ireland

-For urgent prescriptions, please contact the Practice during our opening hours and we will endeavour to arrange these for you.
+For urgent prescriptions, please contact the Practice during our service times on AskmyGP and we will try to assist you.
 If you require urgent medication or have a query outside of our opening hours, please contact NHS 111.

-If you are interested in registering for this service please contact a member of our administrative team during working hours for further information.
+If you are interested in registering for this online services please contact a member of our administrative team during working hours for further information.

-*PLEASE REMEMBER TO ALLOW TWO FULL WORKING DAYS FOR YOUR REPEAT MEDICATION TO BE PROCESSED AND TAKE WEEKENDS AND BANK HOLIDAYS INTO ACCOUNT*
+*PLEASE REMEMBER TO ALLOW THREE FULL WORKING DAYS FOR YOUR REPEAT MEDICATION TO BE PROCESSED AND TAKE WEEKENDS AND BANK HOLIDAYS INTO ACCOUNT*